 Ninja's experts then suggest cleaning the frother whisk after each use.
 It is best to hand-wash thoroughly – or place it on the top rack of your dishwasher.

 3. Cleanse the carafe and brew-through

-After caring for the frother whisk and brew basket, it's time to take on the carafe and brew-through lid.
-Ninja's experts similarly suggest using soap and warm water during this step.
+After cleaning the milk frother, whisk, and brew basket, it's time to take on the carafe and brew-through lid.
+Ninja's experts recommend using dish soap and warm water for this step as well.

-'Use a bottle brush or cloth to wash the inside of the carafe,' they say.
-However, the urge against opting for a wire brush to avoid any damage.
-'For best results, we recommend rinsing the reservoir after brewing and refilling with fresh water for the next brew.'
+'Use a bottle brush or cloth to wash the inside of the carafe,' they advise.
+However, resist the urge to use a wire brush, as this can damage the coffee maker.

 It's also worth noting that the glass carafe, brew-through lid, permanent filter, brew basket, water reservoir, water reservoir lid, frother whisk, and special Ninja scoop are all things you can clean in a dishwasher.

-To clean your water reservoir, Ninja's experts suggest emptying your reservoir and hand-wash or place in your dishwasher.
-'For a better clean, we recommend placing it in the bottom rack of the dishwasher, standing upright with the opening facing downward,' they say.
-They recommend doing this weekly.
+To clean your water reservoir, Ninja's experts suggest emptying your reservoir and hand-washing it or placing it in your dishwasher: 'For a better clean, we recommend placing it in the bottom rack of the dishwasher, standing upright with the opening facing downward,' they say.
+To keep the reservoir sparkling clean, this should ideally be repeated weekly.

-Caring for your sliding lid is part of cleaning your best espresso machine but – thankfully – the process is simple.
+Cleaning your sliding lid is an essential part of caring for any espresso machine.
+Thankfully, this process is simple.

 Can you clean a Ninja coffee maker with vinegar?

 No, it is better to avoid cleaning with vinegar.
-This solution is harmful to the internal parts of your machine (most notably the rubber gaskets and seals).
+Though it is possible to descale a Kuerig with vinegar, this solution can be harmful to the internal parts of your Ninja coffee maker (most notably the rubber gaskets and seals).
 There is also the risk of a lingering scent that could be detrimental to the taste of your coffee until it passes.